mamariomiamo/docu-trial/docs/hardware/px4-firmware/px4-log-analysis.md

 FlightPlot is a desktop based tool for log analysis.
 It can be downloaded from https://github.com/PX4/FlightPlot/releases .

-To run flightplot.jar.zip, Java need to be installed in Ubuntu.
+To run flightplot.jar.zip, Java needs to be installed in Ubuntu.

 Open terminal in the folder where flightplot.jar.zip has been saved.
 ```
-$java -jar flightplot.jar.zip
+$ java -jar flightplot.jar.zip
 ```
 To open flightplot